 Q: What should I send with my child for lunchtime?

 A: Students should bring a sack lunch with them.
 Make sure nothing needs to be refrigerated or reheated.
-In our attempt to be allergy safe, we request that all nuts be omitted from student's lunches and snacks.
+Because of allergies, L.E.A.P. strives to be a nut-free environment.
+Please do not include food items that contain nuts.

 Q: How do you contact me?